MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

+---
+lab:
+  title: Learning Path 6 - Lab 6 - Exercise 5 - Conduct a Spear Phishing attack using Attack Simulation training
+  description: In this lab exercise, you will use one of the existing payload templates.
+In the next lab exercise, you will create your own custom payload.
+  duration: 15 minutes
+  level: 200
+  islab: true
+---

 # Learning Path 6 - Lab 6 - Exercise 5 - Conduct a Spear Phishing attack using Attack Simulation training

 Holly Dickson is concerned that some users at Adatum may require education about phishing attacks.
 As part of her pilot project, Holly has decided to use the Microsoft 365 Attack simulation training feature to determine her users' susceptibility to phishing attacks.